CAREamics/careamics.github.io/docs/installation.md

 # Installation

 CAREamics is a deep-learning library and we therefore recommend having GPU support as training the algorithms on the CPU can be very slow.

-We currently do not provide support for macOS silicon (M1, M2, etc.) for accelerated training, but we will in the near future investigate how to install and train CAREamics on silicon-arm.

 We recommend using [mamba (miniforge)](https://github.com/conda-forge/miniforge#download) to install all packages in a virtual environment.
 As an alternative, you can use